Thomson Reuters shareholder support for human rights review rises

-A shareholder proposal for Thomson Reuters Corp (TRI.TO) to review human rights issues emerging from its U.S. government contracts gained increased investor support but failed to win approval at the company’s annual meeting on Wednesday.
+(Reuters) - A shareholder proposal for Thomson Reuters Corp to review human rights issues emerging from its U.S. government contracts gained increased investor support but failed to win approval at the company’s annual meeting on Wednesday.

 The shareholder proposal came from a British Columbia labor union and focused on Thomson Reuters work with government agencies including ICE.